SorkinType/Gelasio/fontbakery/fontbakery-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:
-	- IJ_acutecomb
 	- NULL
 	- OSlash_part.
-	- .null
-	- And ij_acutecomb
+	- And .null
  [code: unreachable-glyphs]
 </div></details><details><summary>⚠ <b>WARN:</b> Check if each glyph has the recommended amount of contours. (<a href="https://font-bakery.readthedocs.io/en/latest/fontbakery/profiles/universal.html#com.google.fonts/check/contour_count">com.google.fonts/check/contour_count</a>)</summary><div>